Jallah/EasyProt/README.md

 A NuGet-Package is planned.

 ## TODO
-- Make it possible to register messages on the server side
 - Make it possible to register a default handler for unknown messages
 - Make it possible to reRegister a message
 - Add some interOp code so you dont't have to add a ref to FSharp.Core to your C# project
+- Add C# exaples to README

 ## ISSUES
 - FAKE does not support NUNIT >=3 yet: https://github.com/fsharp/FAKE/issues/1010